 Slit: 20" from the hem up

-Cape: will fit any size and is 30" in length
+Cape: will fit any size and falls to 30" a its longest point at the back

 Modern Sizing Equivalent: SML-MED